ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *AI agent-based discovery of D-enantiomeric antimicrobial peptides against multidrug-resistant bacterial infection (**Biomaterials 2026** |[code](https://github.com/kangluoyao/PeptiD-Agent))*
+  - D-AMP is a good topic with scarce data.
+However, designing all-D peptides is pretty easy when you already have lots of L-peptides...
+What's the rationale of using an LLM to design sequences?
+  - I'm curious how the author extracted the embedding of D-peptide from ESM2?
+ESM cannot handle D-peptide.
+It's just the feature of L-peptide.
+Again, I don't think it's reliable to predict their activity using LLM.
+  - Too redundant figures in Fig. 1.
+These regression scatter plots can only say their MIC prediction is inaccurate.

+- *Design of highly potent antibiofilm, antimicrobial peptides using explainable artificial intelligence (**J Chem Inf Model 2025** | [code](https://github.com/Laboratoire-de-Chemoinformatique/GTM_WAE))*
+    - WAE from CLaSS and GTM (generative topology mapping) for antibiofilm and antimicrobial analogs.
+Data preparation is ambiguous.

 - *Mechanism-driven screening of membrane-targeting and pore-forming antimicrobial peptides (**Adv Sci 2025** | [code](https://github.com/ComputBiophys/Pore-Forming_AMP_SVM))*
    - 🎈 Our group's work.
 The first predictor to recognize membrane-active AMPs, even though it was just an SVM.